lcamichigan/lease/README.md

 "Name": "John Doe"
 ```

-Dates are formatted as YYYY-MM or YYYY-MM-DD
+Dates are formatted as YYYY-MM-DD

 The list of monthly rents (starting with `["2019-08", 740]`) assumes a
 fall/winter lease with rent at $740/month.
 See